Why You Need More Than One Tool

 The AI analysis layer catches business logic issues that static tools miss.

-In the next post, we walk through integrating these tools into GitHub Actions step by step — from branch protection rules to automated PR comment generation, covering the complete workflow.
+The next post walks through integrating these tools into your CI/CD pipeline — from branch protection rules to automated PR comment generation.